-With this strategic plan, we are poised to embrace the challenges of the future.
 To accomplish our vision, we will need the support of faculty, staff, students, alumni and the community:

 - If you are interested in becoming more involved, helping us increase collaboration, identify funding opportunities or applying our knowledge, we’d like to talk with you.

 - If you would like to make a gift to the College of Education and Human Development, please contact the Office of University Development at (302) 831-3817 or visit the College of Education and Human Development Giving Page.